-I would conclude my observations on the merciful circumstances of Mr. Brainerd’s death without acknowledging with thankfulness the gracious dispensation of Providence to me and my family in so ordering that he . . . should be cast hither to my house, in his last sickness, and should die here: So that we had opportunity for much acquaintance and conversation with him, and to show him kindness in such circumstances, and to see his dying behavior, to hear his dying speeches, to receive his dying counsels, and to have the benefit of his dying prayers." (p.
-541)
+I would conclude my observations on the merciful circumstances of Mr. Brainerd’s death without acknowledging with thankfulness the gracious dispensation of Providence to me and my family in so ordering that he . . . should be cast hither to my house, in his last sickness, and should die here: So that we had opportunity for much acquaintance and conversation with him, and to show him kindness in such circumstances, and to see his dying behavior, to hear his dying speeches, to receive his dying counsels, and to have the benefit of his dying prayers.
+(541)

 As a result of the immense impact of Brainerd’s devotion on Jonathan Edwards, Edwards wrote in the next two years the Life of Brainerd, which has been reprinted more often than any of his other books.
-And through this Life the impact of Brainerd on the church has been incalculable, because beyond all the famous missionaries who tell us that they have been sustained and inspired by Brainerd’s Life how many countless other unknown faithful servants must there be who found strength to press on from Brainerd’s testimony!
+And through this Life, the impact of Brainerd on the church has been incalculable, because beyond all the famous missionaries who tell us that they have been sustained and inspired by Brainerd’s Life how many countless other unknown faithful servants must there be who found strength to press on from Brainerd’s testimony!

 This event brought to a head the dissatisfaction that the New York and New Jersey Presbyterian Synods had with Yale and crystallized the resolve to found their own school.
-The College of New Jersey (later, Princeton) was chartered in October, 1746.
+The College of New Jersey (later, Princeton) was chartered in October 1746.
 Dickinson was made the first president and when the classes began in his house in May of 1747 in Elizabethtown Brainerd was there trying to recover in his last months, and so he is considered to be the first student enrolled.
-David Field and Archibald Alexander and others testify that in a real sense “Princeton college was founded because of Brainerd’s expulsion from Yale." (p.
-55)
+David Field and Archibald Alexander and others testify that in a real sense “Princeton college was founded because of Brainerd’s expulsion from Yale” (55).

 Another surprising effect of Brainerd’s life is the inspiration he provided for the founding of Dartmouth College by Eleazer Wheelock.
 Brainerd felt a failure among the Iroquois Indians on the Susquehanna.
 He labored among them for a year or so and then moved on.
-But his Diary of the time kindled the commitment of Wheelock to go to the Iroquois of Connecticut.
+But his diary of the time kindled the commitment of Wheelock to go to the Iroquois of Connecticut.
 And inspired by Brainerd’s example in teaching the Indians he founded in 1748 a school for Indians and whites at Lebanon.
 Later it was moved to Hannover, New Hampshire where Wheelock founded Dartmouth College.

 In 1740 Yale and Harvard and William and Mary were the only Colonial colleges, and they were not sympathetic to the Evangelical piety of the Great Awakening.
 But the tide of Awakening brought in a zeal for education as well as piety and the Presbyterians founded Princeton, the Baptists founded Brown, the Dutch Reformed founded Rutgers, and the Congregationalists founded Dartmouth.
 It is remarkable that David Brainerd must be reckoned as an essential motivational component in the founding of two of those schools.
 If he was a somewhat frustrated scholar, thinking and writing by candlelight in the wilderness, his vision for evangelical higher education had a greater fulfillment probably than if he had given his life to that cause instead of to the missionary passion that he felt.

-June 28, 1986.This after noon Tom and Julie (Steller) and I drove to Northampton.
+This afternoon Tom and Julie [Steller] and I drove to Northampton.
 We found the gravestone of David Brainerd, a dark stone slab the size of the grave top and a smaller white marble inset with these words:

 David Brainerd.
 A faithful and